Kong/docs.konghq.com/app/docs/0.11.x/plugin-development/distribution.md

 modules in Lua notation and their corresponding file:

-For an example see the [Kong plugin template][rockspec], for more info about the format see the LuaRocks [documentation on rockspecs][rockspec].
+For an example see the [Kong plugin template][plugin-template], for more info about the format see the LuaRocks [documentation on rockspecs][rockspec].

 [Back to TOC](#table-of-contents)